 While the Brits took up the deck position with relish, it was a different story when they tried to take the next step and adopt the sliding seat.
 The first British canoe to adopt a sliding seat had an easy win in a race in 1892.
 But the sliding seat was (and still is) almost impossible to use in the gusts and lulls of the Royal Canoe Club’s home waters at Teddington, where the River Thames is only about 75m/yards wide and lined by trees.
 The changeable English winds meant that the other American innovation of the day, the un-reefable “standing rig”, was also unsuited to the British racing courses.
 Dixon Kemp felt that even on “Hendon Lake” (now known as Welsh Harp reservoir) nearby it would only be “a peculiar day” when the wind was steady enough for the “unreefable” American standing rig.
 Reports of the early canoe races are full of mentions of calms interspersed by squalls strong enough to lay boats flat.
 The evidence indicates that the sliding seat canoe was not widely adopted because it was simply impractical in the places the British were sailing at the time, not because the British were opposed to development.

 The Royal Canoe Club responded by taking a different path.
 The club created the “A” and “B” classes, also known as the “cruising canoes”, which banned the sliding seat and instead relied on heavy centerboards and the skipper hiking from a 3’6” wide hull to balance 150ft2 of sail.
-“The sliding seat canoes, after nearly killing canoe sailing owing to the tricky acrobatic nature of their sailing, have been replaced by the RCC’s A and B class canoes” wrote the designer Linton Hope.
+“The sliding seat canoes, after nearly killing canoe sailing owing to the tricky acrobatic nature of their sailing, have been replaced by the RCC’s A and B class canoes” wrote the designer Linton Hope, a man who was no stranger to pushing the limits but also recognised where they lay.
 “The Royal Canoe Club cruising canoe is very tightly restricted as to type and dimensions, so that it is impossible to degenerate into a useless eggshell type of a racing machine, such as those which have killed canoe sailing in America, and nearly killed it here before the advent of the present type.”
 The cruisers, wrote Linton Hope, revived the sport “when it was almost killed by the sliding-seat racing machine….A few of the racing-machine type of canoe are still in existence, but they have a very poor chance against the more modern cruiser when racing, whilst there is no comparison when it comes to pleasure sailing.”

 The creation of the “cruising canoes” and the RCC’s ban on the sliding seat may have led the way to one of the biggest leaps in small sailboat racing.
 Because they could not rely on the sliding seat for sail-carrying power, the British canoe designers could not follow the Americans down the path of the ultra-slender hull that sliced through the water.
 Instead they went down a different path, creating what may have been the first ancestors of the modern planing boat.